 Deaths of British nationals overseas are not automatically recorded in the UK Register Office, nor is there any obligation for the death overseas of a British national to be registered with the British Embassy.
 However, next of kin may find that there are advantages in doing so: a British form of death certificate is then available, and a record of the death is afterwards held at the General Register Office in the UK.

 To apply from within the UK, you should complete the necessary paperwork and send it to:

-Consular Death Registrations Foreign and Commonwealth Office Rm.
+Consular Death Registrations Foreign, Commonwealth & Development Office Rm.
 K4.9 King Charles Street London SW1A 2AH.